w3c/wai-perspective-videos/_perspective-videos/compilation.md

 ## Learn More about Web Accessibility

-This website provides a variety of standards, guidelines, and resources to get you started.
+This website provides a range of standards, guidelines, and resources to get you started.
 For example:
 * [[Introduction to Web Accessibility]](/fundamentals/accessibility-intro/)
 * [[How People with Disabilities Use the Web]](/people-use-web/)
 * [[Tips for Getting Started]](/tips/)